India, US finalise roadmap for fast-tracking defence tech transfer, co-development of military platforms | Technology

 ''Great to meet again with my friend @rajnathsingh and thank him for his unwavering commitment to U.S.-India defense relations.
 His leadership has helped paved the way for deeper collaboration, joint exercises, and technology sharing between our two countries,'' Austin tweeted.

-In a major move, President Joe Biden and Prime Minister Modi announced in May last year the US-India initiative on Critical and Emerging Technology (iCET) to elevate and expand the strategic technology partnership and defence industrial cooperation between the two countries.
+In a major move, President Joe Biden and Prime Minister Modi announced in May last year the US-India initiative on Critical and Emerging Technology (iCET) to elevate and expand the strategic technology partnership and defence industrial cooperation.

 The iCET is expected to forge closer linkages between the government, academia and industry of the two countries in areas such as artificial intelligence, quantum computing, 5G and 6G, biotech, space and semiconductors.